code4it-dev/c4it-notes/content/csharp-tip/12-use-httpclientfactory-instead-of-httpclient/index.md

 ---
-title: 'C# Tip: use IHttpClientFactory to generate HttpClient instances'
+title: "C# Tip: use IHttpClientFactory to generate HttpClient instances"
 date: 2022-06-07
 tags:
   - CSharp
 url: /csharptips/use-httpclientfactory-instead-of-httpclient
 categories:
   - CSharp Tips
 summary: Initializing HttpClient instances can expose you to Socket Exhaustion problems.
 You should use IHttpClientFactory instead
 ---